uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

 2. In the "Actions" column entry, click the drop down triangle button and select "Attach Volume".

    .. figure:: ./images/instances_018.png
+      :alt: Image showing the OpenStack Instances Page.
+The table has one entry labeled my_instance.
+The drop-down box under the Actions column is open revealing many options.
+The Attach Volume option is highlighted.

 3. A dialog box will open.

 4. Select a volume in the "Volume ID" drop down box.

    .. figure:: ./images/instances_019.png
+      :alt: Image showing the Attach Volume dialog box.
+The Volume ID is set to my_volume.

 5. Click "Attach Volume".